status-im/nim-chronicles/README.md

 form for specifying the pair `reqID = reqID`.

-While the properties associated with lexical scopes are lazily evaluated as demostrated previously, all expressions at the begining of a dynamic scope will be eagerly evaluated before the block is entered.
+While the properties associated with lexical scopes are lazily evaluated as previously demonstrated, all expressions at the beginning of a dynamic scope will be eagerly evaluated before the block is entered.

 ## Compile-Time Configuration